 This killer course isn't one to take lightly.
 One of the major races held in Seward, Alaska every year, this is a tough slog to the top, followed by a fast and furious descent.

 This is the second oldest race in the U.S. behind the Boston marathon.
 The course is run daily and the official race occurs on the 4th of July every year to first 500 adults and 100 kids who enter.
-The current men's and women's world record is under 43 min held by a french couple.
-The record holding pair are quoted as saying,"you run up, and fall down gracefully."
+The current men's record is held by Alaskan David Norris, set in 2016 (41:26).
+Norris surpassed Killian Jornet's record from 2015.
+The women's record is held by Emilie Forsberg, set in 2015 (47:48).
+She and Jornet are quoted as saying,"you run up, and fall down gracefully."

 There are many local legends as to how this trail came into being.
 Some say that it was the result of many hours spent pondering whether the route could be completed in under an hour, others claim it was the result of a bet between two overzealous runners on who was faster.